quote-generator-devs/.github/profile/README.md

-## Quotebook 📒
+# Quotebook 📒

+### What is Quotebook?
-### We are a team of student developers committed to elevating our technical experience thorugh the creation of projects.
+Quotebook is designed by a team of student developers committed to enhancing their technical experience through projects.<br>

 <!--